abhinashp25/The-Wheather-App/README.md

 # The-Wheather-App
-This is a very simple weather app which shows the temperature , humidity , wind speed &amp; city name
+This is a very simple weather app
 <br>
 my first project